rveciana/rveciana.github.io/_posts/other/2015-12-22-npm_packages.md

 Managing the workflow with gulp
 -------------------------------

 A task manager is very useful when working with node.
 Since I'm not using an IDE like Eclipse or NetBeans, all the tasks are run from the command line, and when the project grows a little, running all the commands can be long.
-Gulp helps you to do all this authomatically creating what they call *tasks*.
-The tasks use *strams*, which are remember me a little the unix pipes.
+Gulp helps you to do all this automatically creating what they call *tasks*.
+The tasks use *streams*, which are remember me a little the unix pipes.

 To [install gulp][gulp-install], you have to type:
 {% highlight bash %}